-Overall, the number of temporary employees in 2022 remained almost constant compared to the previous year (-700 employees).
+The number of temporary employees decreased compared to the previous year (-61,000 employees), respectively -8.62 %.

 There are essentially no industry-specific framework conditions for the Outsourcing business unit of Tempton Group.
-According to management estimates, the 2022 financial year was especially for customers in the automotive supply industry characterized by supply constraints.
-In this segment, there were severe volume reductions.
+According to management estimates, the 2023 financial year was characterised by rising demand from customers in the Logistics & Value-Added Services segment, particularly in exports.
+This more than compensated for the volatility in the automotive supply industry segment, resulting in an overall increase in volume.